VirgilSecurity/virgil-cli/doc/markdown/virgil-identity-verify.1.md

 DESCRIPTION
 ===========

-The utility allows you to verify an Identity for a global Virgil Card with such steps:
+The utility allows you to verify an Identity for a Global Virgil Card with such steps:

 1. Send a `confirmation_code` to an email.
 2. Get an `action_id` as a result.